 I’d love to hear from you about how you got started.
 Did you build your savings first or did you go ahead and work on paying off your debt?

-This post was originally publish in June 2012.
-It has been updated April 2018.
+This post was originally published in June 2012.
+It has been updated in April 2019.